srstevenson/vim-picker/README.md

 ## Key mappings

-nvim-picker does not define any key mappings, to allow you to choose those that best fit your workflow and don't conflict with other plugins you use.
-However if you have no preference, the following snippet provides mnemonic, single character mappings for each of nvim-picker's commands:
+vim-picker does not define any key mappings, to allow you to choose those that best fit your workflow and don't conflict with other plugins you use.
+However if you have no preference, the following snippet provides mnemonic, single character mappings for each of vim-picker's commands:

 ```viml
 nnoremap <unique> <leader>e :PickerEdit<cr>